bkomuves/plonky2-verifier/commentary/Recursion.md

 ## 2. Re‑Computing Fiat–Shamir Challenges

-Verifying an inner proof require re‑generating the random challenges that the inner prover originally got using the Fiat–Shamir heuristic.
+Verifying an inner proof requires re‑generating the random challenges that the inner prover originally got using the Fiat–Shamir heuristic.
 Plonky2’s inner proofs require several challenges (see above in section Fiat-Shamir Challenges).
 The outer (recursive) circuit recomputes these challenges from the committed data in the `VerifierCircuitTarget`.

 In the code, recomputing these challenges is implemented by a function `get_challenges` which uses a Challenger (or RecursiveChallenger in the recursive setting) that “observes” each commitment (with functions such as `observe_hash` and `observe_cap`) and then “squeezes” the required challenges at different stages.
 The challenges are then packaged into a `ProofChallengesTarget` that is later used to verify the proof.